As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 Killing the Children

 There was a time the woman once thought of killing the children.
-The children represent her actions, fruits and deeds that reveal to the world who she was actually married to, either to Satan or to Christ.
+The children represent her actions, fruits, lifestyle and deeds that reveals to the world who she was actually married to, either to Satan or to Christ.

 The solution therefore is not how hard she needs to try in destroying the children; the solution to her problem of bearing sinful fruits is the death of her husband.
 The problem is not the fruits, the problem is the source of fruits.
 That is why in the plan of salvation, revival must precede reformation.
 Mrs. White beautifully differentiate the two work of grace that God need to do in man before he can be accepted into His heavenly bliss.
 She penned the following: